 This week my brother Ben and I are trying to cycle from St David’s in Wales right across the widest point of the UK to Lowestoft.

-When I dreamed this Grand Challenge up in lockdown it seemed like a fantastic idea and made perfect sense, now on day 5, it makes no sense at all.
+When I dreamed this Grand Challenge up in lockdown it seemed like a fantastic idea and made perfect sense, right now it makes no sense at all.

 What’s a CVM Grand Challenge?